Recording a Document

 - Documents must be signed and notarized, to include notary seal and expiration date.

 - If document pertains to land records, it must contain a complete legal description.
 Do not use tract information from tax statement or tax roll.
+Please contact us for a copy of your deed for any legal work.

 - When recording a deed or an affidavit of equitable interest, a Sales Validation Questionnaire must be included, or the exemption number plainly indicated on the document.